Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Experiments

 Due to data scaling property in Proposition \ref{prop: data_scaling}, we expect RRR and Root Purge to show more significant improvements on small-scale datasets.
 Under CI settings, large datasets such as Electricity and Traffic constitute a huge amount of data for training.
 It is clear in Table \ref{table:traffic-ecl} that complex non-linear models achieve better results than linear models, taking advantage of larger model capacity.

-For linear models, these large-scale datasets allow any linear model to reach the optimum via only the root-seeking loss.
-In Appendix \ref{appx:rrr-dwrr-curve}, we reaffirm that the optimal weight matrices, $\mathbf{W}$, are indeed of full rank.
-Therefore, it is expected that little or no regularization is needed given the dataset size and natural full-rankness of the time series.
+For linear models, these large-scale datasets allow any linear model to approach the optimum via only the root-seeking loss.
+In Appendix \ref{appx:rrr-dwrr-curve}, we reaffirm that \diff{although the numerical analysis from RRR and DWRR still shows that the optimal rank of $\mathbf{W}$ is \emph{not} full, the performance of full-rank models can come close to that of their rank-truncated counterparts. }

 As shown in Table \ref{table:traffic-ecl}, the performance of all linear models is very close on these two datasets.
 RRR and Root Purge either match or outperform other linear models (i.e., DLinear, FITS, and SparseTSF).
-Notably, for Root Purge, while the optimal setting is to use no regularizers and set $\lambda = 0$, little performance degradation is observed with a relatively large regularization coefficient ($\lambda = 0.125$).
+Notably, for Root Purge, \diff{while data scaling has already pushed the model close to its optimality, performance remains robust with a relatively large regularization coefficient ($\lambda = 0.125$)}.
 This reaffirms the robustness of our methods.